Sofia-Giannakopoulou/date-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11.

-# Features✨
+# 🚀 Key Features
+📄 Pagination
-Pagination – Efficient handling of large datasets with smooth navigation.
+Efficiently browse large user pools with fast, smooth page transitions.

-Real-time Communication – Instant updates using WebSockets.
-Filters – Advanced filtering options for refined searches.
-Image Upload (via Cloudinary) – Secure and optimized image storage.
+💬 Real-Time Communication
+Instant messaging and updates powered by WebSockets for a dynamic user experience.

+🎯 Advanced Filters
+Search by age, interests, location, and more to find the perfect match.

+🖼️ Image Upload via Cloudinary
+Secure, fast, and optimized media storage for user profiles and galleries.

-Authentication & Authorization – Secure user access and role-based permissions.
+🔐 Authentication & Authorization
+Secure sign-up/login and role-based access control for safety and personalization.
-Error Notifications – User-friendly alerts for better guidance.

 ## Installation🚀